robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 2. Motivation - Why would we use Q for providing a json rest api?
 3. Implementation
 4. Demonstration of a real world use-case: Web analytics
-5. Future work: HTTPS
+5. Future work
-6. References
+6. Helpful links

 ## Introduction